HBO’s True Detective

 Wayne returned to the Purcell place in ’90.
 He saw the closet’s peephole again, then got an idea— it was never a peephole, it was a hole through which the kids passed notes, like those found back in the day.

 In 2015, Wayne and Roland talk about James disappearing, though Best isn’t quite sure there’s much two old farts can do after all this time.
 He takes a look around while Wayne is in the bathroom, finding a copy of Amelia’s book annotated on every last page.
 When Wayne returns it’s like he hasn’t seen Roland in over 20 years again.
 He asks his old buddy to look for a car across the street— Best sees nothing.
 Was it always a hallucination?
 Or, could somebody actually be watching the house?

 In ’90, Amelia was reading from her novel in a bookstore as she began to work on new writing about the latest information in the case.
-She was interrupted when the man with the dead eye, Sam Whitehead, returned from out of the past.
+She was interrupted when a man with a dead eye returned from out of the past.
 He shamed her for collecting a pay cheque off the pain and misery of others.

 Tom was busy sneaking into a large estate, despite the gate and security cameras.
 He got into the mansion, where he found a big, steel door going deeper inside.
 And down the hall he found a PINK ROOM (!!!), like it’s decorated for a child.
 Tom sees something (or someone?), speaking his daughter’s name as Harris lurks behind him.

 So fucking creepy.
 The mysteries are unravelling.
 The credits roll while we hear what sound like the distorted screams of Tom.
 Uh oh.